jeromeetienne/slides/webar-fullstack-qconsf-2015/slides.md

 ### Data Visualisation - Description

 - Put a marker near a piece of equipment
-- e.g. stoge, fridge, your car, up to you
+- e.g. stove, fridge, your car, up to you
 - Display live information about it

 **Provide useful info right when/where you need them**